 The statement must be no longer than one A4 page in length.
-Grantees will be required to report against the outcome/s or result/s at twelve month intervals (for applications to Stream 1, 2 and 3) or six month intervals (for applications to Stream 4).
+Grantees will be required to report against the outcome/s or result/s at twelve-month intervals.

 G. References (maximum one A4 page)

 Provide a list of all references cited in the application using a recognised citation style.
 Only include references to cited work.